sekhri101/personal-goals/accomplishments/README.md

 ## January 2018

+- 01/18/18: Wrote a [blog post](https://www.laceyhenschel.com/blog/2018/1/19/five-for-friyay-useful-python-and-django-libraries18), and this one was technical!
 - 01/12/18: Asked boss to buy me some software.
 Asking for things is hard but I did it and it worked!
 - 01/10/18: Wrote a finite-state machine (without help!) in Django using [`django-fsm`](https://github.com/kmmbvnr/django-fsm)
 - 01/08/18: Went to a yoga class